Counseling Vision Statement

 Supports & Services

 Open to all grade level students seeking support in English, Math, Social Studies, Science or World Language.
-Meets every Wednesday after school.
-Students sign up in the counseling office every Monday.
-Sign up is on a first come first serve basis.
+Students meet every Wednesday after school.
+Sign up is available in up in the counseling office every Monday and is on a first come first serve basis.

 Counselor’s collaborate with grade-level teams to create short-term groups of students to work through academic needs and/or preparation for an upcoming project or test.
 Arrangements are made between the counselor, students and teachers to meet during the school day and/or after school.